taophp/formation-rust/README.md

 I created this repository to serve as a training resource.
 It probably doesn't contain anything useful for you, unless you are one of the participants.

-# Mogulid Cli
+# Mogulid web

-L'objectif est maintenant de développer une application en ligne de commande qui exploite les possibilités offertes par notre librairie.
+L'objectif est maintenant de développer une API "REST-like" permettant d'accéder aux fonctionnalités de Mogulid.